Using Scene Camera

 A camera is always necessary to view the content of a 3D scene.
 A camera defines how to project the content of a 3D scene into a 2D coordinate space, which can then be used on a 2D surface.
 When a camera is present in the scene, it can be used to direct what is displayed in a 3D view.

-You can use the following 3D QML types to determine camera projection:
+You can use the following components in your scenes to determine camera projection:

 - Camera Perspective - is the standard camera type, which uses field of view and near and far clip planes to specify the projection.

 - Camera Orthographic - renders all contents with no perspective.
 It is ideal for rendering 2D elements, because your images are guaranteed to be the right size on the screen, and you can use the z position of components to bring them closer to or take them farther from the camera (z-sorting) with no foreshortening artifacts.

 - Camera Frustum - enables finer grain control of how the frustum is defined, by setting the number of degrees between the top and bottom or left and right edges of the camera frustum.
 This is useful when creating asymmetrical frustums.